theodorejb/Responsive-Captcha/README.md

 TextCaptcha was originally created by Theodore Brown (http://designedbytheo.com).
 Feel free to use this code or modify it to suit your needs as long as it is accompanied by this readme.

-For more background info on this project, see my blog post: http://designedbytheo.com/blog/2012/12/textcaptcha-a-lightweight-php-class-for-preventing-spam/
+For background info on this project, see my blog post: http://designedbytheo.com/blog/2012/12/textcaptcha-a-lightweight-php-class-for-preventing-spam/

 Usage guide
 -----------